Last updated on January 14th, 2026 at 04:56 pm

 If you get hooked on the fun, you may want to gear up a little more.

-Yes, but the required shoreline license is free for the asking to Florida residents.
+Yes, but it’s free for Florida residents.

 The free shoreline license is not valid if you’re fishing from a boat or in fresh water.

-Obtain your free license online from the Florida Fish and Wildlife Commission or call 888-FISH-FLORIDA (888-347-4356).
+Obtain your free shoreline license online from the Florida Fish and Wildlife Commission or call 888-FISH-FLORIDA (888-347-4356).

 Non-residents must purchase a 3-day, 7-day, or an annual non-resident saltwater fishing license no matter where they fish with one exception: Many public piers and charter boats (not all) have a blanket license covering their customers.